-The effectiveness of a spear phishing attack depends on the selected target and how relevant the information that “baits the hook” is to that individual.
+The effectiveness of a spear phishing attempt depends on the selected target and how relevant the information that “baits the hook” is to that individual.
 Executives are often targeted because they are privileged users within the organization and offer more routes into the network.
 Typically an email will arrive from what looks like a trustworthy sender or company, with a link that leads the victim to a fake website where malware can be installed.
 Spear phishers start by doing significant social engineering work.
 They perform extensive research on the target beforehand to collect detailed personal information (contact names, company partners or previously visited websites).
 The more detailed the personal information is, the greater the likelihood that a spear phishing victim will fall for the trap and click through.

-As with standard phishing, spoofed texts or emails, and the URLs contained in them are often disguised using foreign character sets.
+As with standard phishing, spoofed texts or targeted emails, and the URLs contained in them are often disguised using foreign character sets.